FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/promo/README-moddrop.md

 Welwick's letter will give you the recipe for crafting the Scrying Orb.
 Craft the orb with 3 Refined Quartz (for the orb) and 10 Stone (for the pedestal).
 You can place it anywhere that is convenient, indoors or outdoors.
 A pickaxe or axe is needed to pick it up again.

-To commune with the spirits, offer the orb an item that is symbolic of the topic about which you wish to enquire.
+To commune with the spirits, offer the orb an item that is connected with the subject you want to know about.
 Invalid offerings will be rejected without being consumed.
 A few very valuable offerings will give you an (in-game) week of unlimited scrying without further offerings.

 You can figure out the appropriate items as you go, like giving gifts.
 If you're in a hurry, check the topics below to see what is accepted.